 Indian and Chinese soldiers have engaged in violent combat in the depths of the Galwan Valley, one of the many border dispute points between the two nations.
 No bullets were fired from either side, but sharp stones were thrown, and the physical confrontation was reached.
 Three members of the Indian armed forces died.
 Later reports said that 20 Indian Soldiers lost their lives.
 Global Times reported 37 to 45 casualties on the Chinese side.

 The episode represents the climax of weeks of small battles and disputes, sometimes physical.
 Much of the fighting has been in the vicinity of Pangong Tso Lake when patrols on either side of the border have entered beyond the border control line.
-Although familiar, the scenario is broad, and the clashes have co-occurred more than 1,500 kilometers apart.
+Although familiar, the scenario is broad, and the clashes have co-occurred more than 1,500 kilometres apart.

 It is not the first time that China and India collide in the heights of the Himalayas.
 The disputed region is Ladakh, over which Indian, Chinese and Pakistani claims weigh.
 Similar battles took place in 2017 and 2013.
 Of the former, there are graphic testimonies.
 They are very illustrative of the nature of the crisis: dozens of soldiers battling like a rugby melee on the banks of the Pangong Tso.

 No weapons.
 Only the debate of fists operates, not that of bullets.
 Neither country wants to jump over the delicate treaties on which the distribution and control of the territory are based.

 (In green, the Macartney-MacDonald line, affected by both countries until 1959.
 In blue, the front line in September 1962.
 On the left you can see the LAC established by China after the end of the war, above the Pangong Tso and several tens of kilometres in territory controlled by India.)